Full CV

 Key attributes: project leadership, concept development, polar logistics, fieldwork, field team management, mentoring, helicopter operations, safety assessment, risk assessment, data analysis and synthesis, project prioritization

-I won an Australian Postgraduate Award to fund my doctoral candidature in 2009, based on a proposal using airborne lidar to estimate Antarctic sea ice thickness.
+I won a highly competitive Australian Postgraduate Award to fund my doctoral candidature in 2009, based on a proposal using airborne lidar to estimate Antarctic sea ice thickness.

 My doctoral thesis (see publications) provides engineering and data analysis details.
 Its main finding is that our body of knowledge about Antarctic sea ice thickness is extremely limited because of observational and resolution-induced biases.
 It also highlights some critical issues in estimation of snow depth on Antarctic sea ice.